List of Hot Black Singles number ones of 1985

-In addition to Houston and Jackson, Wilde, and Kool & the Gang were the only artists to have multiple number ones during 1985.
+In addition to Houston and Jackson, Kool & the Gang and Wilde had multiple number ones during 1985.
 Jackson's "Rock Me Tonight (For Old Times Sake)" tied with "Part-Time Lover" by Wonder for 1985's longest run in the peak position at six weeks each; Jackson's total of eight weeks at number one was the most of any act.
 In August, Aretha Franklin's "Freeway of Love" became her twentieth chart-topper, extending her record as the artist with the most number ones on the listing; it would prove to be her final appearance atop the chart, 18 years after her first.
-Another all-time great who topped the chart for the final time was Diana Ross, who spent three weeks at number one with "Missing You", a tribute to singer Marvin Gaye, who had died the previous year.
-Ross had first topped the chart as one of the Supremes in 1964.
+Diana Ross, another of the biggest stars of black music, also topped the chart for the final time.
+She spent three weeks at number one with "Missing You", a tribute to singer Marvin Gaye, who had died the previous year.
+Ross had first topped the chart as one of the Supremes in 1965.
 The final number one of 1985 was Wilde's "Don't Say No Tonight"; although Wilde gained two number ones in 1985, he would achieve no further chart-toppers in his career.